number571/go-peer/README.md

 The difference between the old version of Hidden Lake and the new one is in the following details:
 1. The new version is based on a model of theoretically provable anonymity (QB networks), while the old version was based on onion routing
 2. The old version was a monolith, incorporating both transport logic, anonymizing, and applied.
 The new version is already based on the micro service architecture
-3. The new version is located inside the go-peer framework (in the cmd directory), while the old one used go-peer as a library.
+3. The new version is located inside the go-peer framework (in the cmd directory), while the old one used go-peer as a library
 4. The main anonymizing and transport functions in the new version of Hidden Lake (at the level of the go-peer framework) have been covered by tests and verified for security.
-In the old version, there were no tests at all.
+In the old version, there were no tests at all

 **[⬆ back to top](#installation)**